detec/SF5Spring/README.md

 ## System requirements ##

-- Apache Tomcat 8;
+- configured non-XA datasource with JNDI name "java:jboss/datasources/PostgreSQLDS"; Postgre and H2 supported;
+- WildFly 10 application server;
-- H2 database server, running at the same host with Tomcat (for profiles dev and prod);
+- Postgre 9.2+ database server, running at the same host with WildFly (for profiles dev, prod and openshift);
 - Java 8.

 ## Technologies ##

-- Spring 4 (Spring Core, Security, MVC, XML-based configuration);
+- Spring 4 (Spring Core, Security, MVC, XML-based and Java configuration combined);
-- Hibernate ORM 4.3.11;
+- Hibernate ORM 5.0.7;
 - Hibernate POJO classes and mappings were generated from my 1C:Enterprise database using my 1C:Enterprise project <https://github.com/detec/POJOClassesGenerationForHibernate>;
 - Hibernate Validator 5.2;
-- Jackson 2;
+- Jackson 2.5;
 - JUnit 4.12;
 - JDBC (for Spring Security only);
 - Jersey 2 client;
-- JAX-WS RI 2.2 and dependent libraries;
 - Maven 3.3 with plugins compiler, surefire, resources, war, tomcat7, cargo, jaxws;
-- Apache Tomcat 8;
+- WildFly 10;
 - Java 8.

 The project can be built either with Maven (3.3 or higher) or Eclipse (4.5 or higher).